Saturday, March 31, 2012

 The Haiku Course at The Quest Gallery

 Japan Times award-winning writer Alan Summers has joined with Quest Gallery to develop a unique Haiku poetry course.
 Each session will be developed in response to the changing exhibitions at Quest Gallery, providing a unique and inspiring environment for learning.
+Over the course of 5 weeks, students will experience the fundamental principles that underpin haiku, and apply these to their own poetry that they will develop and refine throughout the course.

 This is a unique opportunity to learn about Japanese poetry, and contemporary art, in the beautiful setting of one of Bath's most prestigious art galleries.